|Salary:||Competitive + benefits|

 The NHS Graduate Management Training Scheme is nothing less than a life defining experience.
 Where else can you have a positive impact on the lives of 53 million people, including your own?

 Transforming and shaping our services around ever-evolving patient needs, delivering deeper value for money and driving up standards.
 This is complex work that requires total focus and unwavering commitment.
-So the next two years of your life will be very demanding.
+So the next 30 months of your life will be very demanding.
 But it will give your career a brilliant trajectory - because we’ve designed these schemes to create the NHS chief executives and directors of tomorrow.

 You’ll experience a career full of outstanding development opportunities and exposure to leadership strategies delivered by NHS experts, international healthcare providers and private sector organisations.
 And for every challenge you’ll face, there’ll be twice as many rewards waiting for you.

 There’s no one-size-fits-all approach to healthcare in England, so your training and experiences will be very diverse too.
 To get the most out of it, you’ll need to be bright, bold and open-minded.
-You’ll also need to be flexible and willing to study at the same time.
+You’ll also need to be flexible and able to juggle a demanding education programme with a challenging full time role.
 You must be ready to gain exposure to the NHS at different levels, around different cultures and viewpoints - and anywhere in the country.

-Over two years, your professional learning will include a Postgraduate Diploma in Health Analysis.
-At the same time, you’ll develop on the job, through at least three placements across two organisations.
+Over two and a half years, your professional learning will include a Postgraduate Certificate in Healthcare Leadership and a recognised finance qualification leading to membership of the Chartered Institute of Public Finance and Accountancy (CIPFA).
+At the same time, you’ll develop on the job, through a series of challenging placements.
 Throughout, you’ll enjoy support and guidance from a dedicated mentor and some of the best minds in the NHS.